 During copulation, the male stands on its hind legs with its head sticking straight up and its front legs resting loosely on the female's sides.

 Although generally quiet and non-vocal, giraffes have been heard to communicate with various sounds.
 During courtship, males emit loud coughs.
 Females call their young by bellowing.
 Calves bleat, moo or make mewing sounds.
 Giraffes also snort, hiss, moan, make flute-like sounds, and communicate over long distances using infrasound.

-Giraffes have a great effect on the trees that they feed on, delaying the growth of young trees for an extra year and forming "waistlines" around trees that are too tall.:325 Browsing by giraffes gives trees a globular or hourglass shape and limit bushes to less than 1 m high.:325 Feeding peaks during the first and last hours of daytime.
-In between those hours, a giraffe may pass the time standing and ruminating.
-Rumination is the dominant activity during the night, when it is mostly done lying down.
+Giraffes have a great effect on the trees that they feed on, delaying the growth of young trees for an extra year and forming "waistlines" around trees that are too tall.

 Some text fragments are auto parsed from Wikipedia.